1 Paul (apostle of Jesus Christ by God’s will) and brother Timothy,

 15 he stripped the rulers and the powers, exposing them to open disgrace, triumphing over them by the cross.

 When kings were victorious over their enemies, they would literally strip the rulers, officials and officers naked, and lead them through the city in chains so the people could celebrate their king’s victory with him.
 The captives were thus thoroughly disgraced.
 The principle here is just the same, though these are spiritual rulers and powers, so they were paraded before the heavenly throngs.
-As a result, since they were vanquished, we no longer need to be dominated or enslaved by them.
+Here, “stripped” also covers its other meaning of ‘having everything of value taken from the conquered foe,’ which would refer to their power and authority.
+As a result, since they were vanquished, we no longer need to be dominated or enslaved by them—they have no power or authority over us.
+Now they have only deception to work with in their efforts to use our own power and authority against us.

 Many translations expand the Greek “in it” at the end to “in him” or “in himself” or “in Christ,” which is not at all the meaning.
 It means “by the cross,” so I have written it out in full.